 If you’ve owned rental real estate in the past, you know that property management is time-consuming and stressful.
 Some investors find that it can be a major relief to hand over the management and the decision-making responsibilities to a professional team of experienced managers.
 With that being said, it is always important to do proper due diligence on the sponsor of the DST as well as the manager of the property.

 Though there are some fees and risks associated with DST’s, there are investors who have found its financial outcomes rewarding.
-If you’d like to make DST’s work for you, join the crowd at 1031 Crowdfunding today.
+If you’d like to make DST’s work for you, create a free investor account at 1031 Crowdfunding today.